-Erika Portillo is a highly experienced attorney whose interest and passion in law makes her a skillful advocate on behalf of her clients.
-Ms. Portillo’s knowledge and experience in immigration law and her passion for the subject has helped many foreign nationals secure immigration status and pursue their dreams in the United States.
-Ms. Portillo also assists many clients, both domestic and foreign, in a mulititude of civil matters.
+Erika Portillo is a highly experienced immigration lawyer whose interest and passion in law makes her a skillful advocate on behalf of her clients.
+Ms. Portillo’s knowledge and experience in immigration law and her passion for the subject have helped many foreign nationals secure immigration status and pursue their dreams in the United States.

-Ms. Portillo joined Guichard, Teng, Portillo & Garrett in 2005, and is admitted to practice in the State of California, the U.S. District Court Northern District, the U.S. Court of Appeals for the Ninth Circuit.
-Ms. Portillo was admitted to practice law in Mexico in 1999.
+Ms. Portillo joined Guichard, Teng, Portillo & Garrett in 2005, and is admitted to practice in the State of California, the U.S. District Court Northern District and the U.S. Court of Appeals for the Ninth Circuit.
+Ms. Portillo was admitted to the practice of law in Mexico in 1999.
 While in Mexico, Ms. Portillo practiced criminal law as a prosecutor in the State of Morelos and then transitioned into the practice of civil law.

 The complex immigration process is often difficult to navigate.
 Ms. Portillo’s work as a compassionate immigration attorney is enhanced by her experience as a government attorney in Mexico.
 She has experience in family immigration, removal defense, U Nonimmigrant visas, VAWA cases, asylum, and naturalization, among other immigration matters.
 Her experience in the subject allows her to comprehensively advise clients on the full range of immigration options and risks.

 Born and raised in Cuernavaca, Morelos, Mexico, Ms. Portillo earned her Master of Laws in United States Legal Studies from Golden Gate University School of Law, and her J.D. from La Universidad Autonama del Estado the Morelos in Mexico.